 - 1. On the Users tab, click Add User. - 2.
-Enter the user name, first name, and last name in the appropriate fields. - 3.
+Enter the user name, first name, last name, and email address in the appropriate fields. - 3.
 Select the user's role (either Application Owner or Administrator).
 Click Next. - 4.
 Enter an initial password for the new user in the Password field.
 Passwords must be at least 8 characters long, contain one upper-case letter, one lower-case letter, and one number. - 5.
 Enter it again in the Confirm Password field.
 Click Save and Close.